10-Q 1 dibs-20230331.htm 10-Q dibs-20230331

 Contractual Obligations

-The Company has $31.5 million of non-cancelable contractual commitments as of March 31, 2023, primarily related to it operating lease agreement for its corporate headquarters in New York, NY, as well as other software and support services.
+The Company has $31.8 million of non-cancelable contractual commitments as of June 30, 2024, primarily related to its operating lease agreements for both its current and former corporate headquarters in New York, NY, not including any offset for sublease income, as well as other software and support services.
 For those agreements with variable terms, the Company does not estimate what the total obligation may be beyond any minimum obligations.
-The following table represents the Company’s commitments under its purchase obligations as of March 31, 2023 (in thousands):
+The following table represents the Company’s commitments under its purchase obligations as of June 30, 2024 (in thousands):

 Fiscal Year Ending December 31,